 For much of the 20th century, peregrine falcons were at risk of being extirpated (locally extinct) in the United States and Canada.
 Falcons were dying off and breeding pairs were unsuccessful.
 The cause of their disappearance was pesticides, specifically DDT.
 In the middle of the century, DDT was sprayed on farmland and the chemical made its way into the food chain.
 Peregrine falcons are top predators and thus absorbed large amounts of DDT from their prey, such as fish and other birds.

 DDT poisons adult falcons and also causes thinning of their egg shells, preventing the offspring from developing.
 Not only do the adults die, but their offspring cannot develop in the egg.
-Since the banning of DDT in the 1970’s, peregrine falcons have steadily increased to the level that they are no longer on the Endangered Species List.
+Since the banning of DDT in the 1970s, peregrine falcons have steadily increased to the level that they are no longer federally listed on the endangered species list.

 The peregrine falcon is the world's fastest diving bird.
 The record-setting falcon was once clocked diving at a speed of 186 miles (300 kilometers) an hour.

 Our declining wildlife need urgent protection before they face serious risk of extinction.
 This bold vision for conservation funding could be the solution.Read More

 Urge Congress to stand up for polar bears and their young by opposing drilling in the Arctic National Wildlife Refuge.Read More

 Students ages 9-18 are invited to share their big idea through the "Every Elephant Counts" contest for a chance to win a trip to Botswana.Read More